MetLife: Early years

 In 1890, the Metropolitan Life Insurance Company Building was commissioned to serve as MetLife's home office on 23rd Street in Manhattan.
 The building was completed in stages through 1905.
 A clock tower was commissioned adjacent to the home office in 1907, and when completed two years later, the building was the world's tallest until 1913.
-The home office complex, which came to include the Metropolitan Life North Building remained the company's headquarters until 2005.
+The home office complex, which came to include the later art deco Metropolitan Life North Building, remained the company's headquarters until 2005.
 For many years, an illustration of the Metropolitan Life Tower (with light emanating from the tip of its spire and the slogan, "The Light That Never Fails") featured prominently in MetLife's advertising.

-In 1905, MetLife faced lost a legal case, Pavesich v.
+In 1905, a predecessor company, New England Life, lost a legal case, Pavesich v.
 New England Life Insurance Company, where they attempted to use an image of another person for promotion but this was ruled a breach of privacy and libelous: this case became a standardly cited case on privacy in US law.

 By 1930, MetLife insured one of five men, women, and children in the United States and Canada.
 During the 1930s, it also began to diversify its portfolio by reducing the percentage of individual mortgages in favor of public utility bonds, investments in government securities, and loans for commercial real estate.
 The company financed the Empire State Building's construction in 1929 as well as provided capital for Rockefeller Center's construction in 1931.
 During World War II, MetLife placed more than 51 percent of its total assets in war bonds and was the largest single private contributor to the Allied cause.